elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

 ---
 ## Training the Model

- * Rosenblatt’s original algorithm for training was simple:
+ * Rosenblatt's original algorithm for training was simple:

      - Iterate through weights and look at the output error